“I’ve never had to struggle in my life, so I’d like to help those who have struggles and are trying to better themselves.”

 “If I spend a dollar on myself, how much does that increase my happiness?” he asks.
 “Not a whole hell of a lot.
 If I buy someone who has nothing something that’s worth a dollar, collectively, our happiness goes up a lot further… Me putting another bottle of shampoo in my house doesn’t do very much.
 Me putting a bottle of shampoo into someone’s house that has no shampoo is much more important.”

-Math is a huge part of Gavin’s equation.
+Math is a huge part of his equation.
 But the real engine behind his metrics isn’t a calculator, it’s a compass: Gavin’s huge, powerful heart.
 It’s one that continues to expand exponentially.
 “The more I work with charities, the more I see the human element,” he says.

-One of many lessons Gavin has learned from Boom!
+One of many lessons he has learned from Boom!
 Savings! is the importance of comfort and dignity.
 “When I first started buying for charity, I really stuck with the staples: baby formula, shampoo, toothpaste,” he says.
 “The problem is that everyone thinks of the same thing.
 Everyone was donating baby formula.
 There’s always a need for baby formula, but people who rely on charity also want everything else in the store that everyone wants.”

 Here’s how he sees it: If someone with money is willing to spend money on something, there exists a person without money who would like to have it, too.